-When a student engages in alleged illegal behavior, it may be necessary for school staff to report the act to their local law enforcement agency.
+When a student engages in illegal activity, it may be necessary for school staff to report the act to CPD.
 In this situation, school officials contact CPD to report violations of the law.

-In non-emergency situations, school officials must not contact CPD, including School Resource Officers (SRO) to request removal of a disruptive student from the school, including classrooms, common areas, and school-sponsored events.
+School officials must not contact CPD merely to request removal of a disruptive student from the school in a non-emergency situation.

-In a non-emergency situation, administrators must do the following prior to contacting police, including School Resource Officers:
+In a non-emergency situation, administrators must make reasonable efforts to contact parents/guardians prior to contacting CPD.